Saguny/Social-Score-Surveillant_Discord-Bot/README.md

 ## DISCLAIMER
 This bot is MAINLY proposed for english speaking guilds since Vader is only for english.
 Any non english message will be translated using googles api, I will possibly update one day to support all languages

+This bot is a satirical meme project and is not affiliated with, endorsed by, or representative of the Chinese Communist Party or the Chinese government.

+The creator, I, does not support, condone, or endorse the human rights abuses, authoritarian policies, or surveillance practices of the CCP — including but not limited to the treatment of Uyghurs, Tibetans, Hong Kongers, and political dissidents, the Tiananmen Square massacre, or real-world social credit systems.

+This is a joke.
+The irony is the point.

 # Version Beta 1.0.1
 This is the first release of the Social Score Surveillant Discord Bot, a side project made for fun by ✨ me ✨